-If you’re looking for a delicate, charming indoor plant, the variegated string of hearts is perfect for you.
+If you’re looking for a delicate, charming indoor vine plant, the variegated string of hearts is perfect for you.
 This easy-to-care-for plant has trailing vines covered in heart-shaped leaves that are speckled with white markings.

 With the right care, your variegated string of hearts can thrive and add some natural beauty to your home or office.